manhowong/manhowong.github.io/bio.md

 I think a bio might be more interesting than a CV, but I will try to keep it short...
 That said, I am also happy to share my CV with you (<a href="mailto:{{ site.email }}">email</a>).
 Otherwise, feel free to check out my [LinkedIn](https://www.linkedin.com/in/manhowong) profile.

+November 2022
+Pittsburgh, PA, USA

 <br>

 **Undergraduate and doctoral training**

-I've always had a keen interest in life sciences, or simply life itself as I realized later.
+I've always had a keen interest in life sciences, or simply, life itself as I realized later.
 Language and perception equally captivate me.
 However, growing up in a low-income family, there were, unfortunately, other considerations (<a target="_blank" href="https://www.washingtonpost.com/business/2022/07/08/dept-of-data-academia-elite/">a serious problem in today's academia</a>).
 Practicality took precedence over my passions.
 I opted to study applied biology and biotechnology in university, fields that seemed more "practical" in terms of job prospects, yet still aligned with my interests.

 During the summer of my second year in university, I was incredibly fortunate to get the opportunity to work on a developmental biology project at Caltech (which has the lowest percentage (2.9%) of students sharing my family background among the schools I ever studied/worked at; ironically, much worse than their male-to-female ratio).
 This experience not only exposed me to the science of development but more importantly, it also let me see myself in academia as a first-generation university student.
 After completing my undergraduate studies, I decided to pursue my research passion and moved to Germany to study neuroscience.